cs-fullstack-fall-2018/jquery-set-selectors-myiahm/README.md

 # jQuery Exercise on Selectors

 ## Using the provided HTML:
-### Add the code to load jQuery for use
+### 1. Add the code to load jQuery for use

-### Write the jQuery necessary to display an alert box saying "Locked and Loaded!" *only* after the HTML page has been successfully loaded.
+### 2. Write the jQuery necessary to display an alert box saying "Locked and Loaded!" *only* after the HTML page has been successfully loaded.

 HINT: Use an anonymous function to execute the Javascript Alert function

-### Add the jQuery selectors to make the following selections.
+### 3. Add the jQuery selectors to make the following selections.
 Print each selection.

 * Select the h1 element
 * Select the intro paragraph
-* Select the page content wrapper
+* Select the page-content wrapper
 * Select every list item within the gallery